Dog Behaviour Help Hub

 • Your dog has bitten, or has come very close to biting

-• Aggression feels unpredictable — you can't reliably see it coming
+• Aggression feels unpredictable, and you can't reliably see it coming

 • You're constantly managing the environment to prevent an incident